CSVdB/PACT-code/README.md

   * Private profile minus any editing rights
   * Add button for friendship request & show status of friendship request
 - Make it possible to stop being a coach, unfriend, unfollow..
-- "Like" button for events???
-  * You can see you liked something already, and cancel your like
-  * You can see who liked what things, includes links to their public profile
 - Finish "coins" feature, and call it "experience" (ask Sander a better name)
 - Coach can see who joined his events, including a link to their public profiles
 - Put coming up coach organized workouts at the top of the newsfeed?